 … SPF50+ every day on all the exposed areas like face, décolletage, backs of the hands.
 And remember to smile.
 Also, when I was younger, I allowed my hair to be dyed in the most appalling way.
 I looked like a racoon with a blonde fringe and brunette everything else.
 This was the beginning of the end of being bossed into doing what I didn’t want to do.
 The biggest mistake I see women make all the time is not exfoliating enough.
 Luminous clear skin is the key to a happy beauty life.
 Ensure it’s a gentle exfoliator though.
 My favourite is Dermalogica Microfoliant which is rice based.

 The painful ones are working because they’re damaging, whatever, your collagen and making stuff work and reboot.
-You know like Fraxel Laser is painful for a reason, because they’re doing quite deep damage, but it works.
 The wackiest treatment I ever tried was the equine therapy [a psychotherapy wellness treatment that involves telling a horse your deepest secrets] is the wackiest thing I have ever tried.
 I was messed up after that, very drained emotionally.
 I think it was effective in that I spilled my guts, but whether that is helpful or not I’m not entirely sure.

 at Amy Jean Eye Couture.
-Then, Ultraceuticals MD SPF 50+ to keep ageing at bay, and it also doubles as a primer.
 Shiseido Hydro-Liquid Compact because it has been by my side since I first started in beauty, it gives great coverage and is portable.
 Next, Naked Urban Decay eyeshadow Palette with 12 imminently wearable shades.
 Clinique Almost Lipstick in Black Honey for its instant lip boosting effect and Frederic Malle Portrait of a Lady for its show-stopping appeal.”